 In many cases, tax can be seriously inflated without manual intervention by a professional based on their experienced interpretation of the law.

-Crypto tax myth #5: You only have to reconcile data for the year you’re filing.
+Crypto tax myth #5: You only have to reconcile data for the year you’re filing

 When calculating capital gains, it’s essential to know the original cost basis of the crypto assets in question, which is the price at which they were acquired.
 However, that historical data may not be readily available or easily consolidated, especially if the individual has been trading or holding crypto for several years.
 Forks and airdrops further complicate the task.

 Let’s say you started trading in 2016 and only declared taxes in 2022.
-All your transactions from all wallets in the intervening years need to be summarised to determine your tax liability now or in any other tax year.
+All your transactions from all wallets in the intervening years need to be summarized to determine your tax liability now or in any other tax year.

 We speak your language